Physics-50/Module-3/docs/superweak2.md

 </iframe>

 ---------------------------
-Why don't we just always get lambda by measuring $$x$$, determining $$\lambda= d x/L$$ for each measurement and then averaging those?
+Why don't we just always get lambda by measuring $$x$$, determining $$\lambda= d \frac{x}{L}$$ for each measurement and then averaging those?
 What if there is a systematic uncertainty in $$L$$, eg. due to accidentally measuring to a baseboard or because your ruler didn't start at zero?
 Then plotting a line will still give the correct slope, while the individual $\lambda$ values would each be systematically off.
-The line would have a non-zero intercept that would tell you about the systematic shift in $L$, as shown in the plot below.
+The line would have a non-zero intercept that would tell you about the systematic shift in $$L$$, as shown in the plot below.

 <img src="images/x_vs_L_offset.png" alt="basic setup" width="400" style="display: block; margin-left: auto; margin-right: auto; width: 80%;" />

 Nevertheless, it is useful to do a very quick "back-of-the-envelope" check to make sure that your value for wavelength is roughly in the range you'd expect (600-700 nm).
 Go back to the data you collected last week.
-Pick a single value of $$x$$ and $$L$$ and check whether the value of $$d x/L$$ lies within the range you expect for the wavelength.
+Pick a single value of $$x$$ and $$L$$ and check whether the value of $$d \frac{x}{L}$$ lies within the range you expect for the wavelength.

 ## Why we measure $$x$$ over a range of $$L$$ values